Nanaimo bar: Popularity

 The popularity of the bar in Nanaimo led local residents to mobilise to have it voted "Canada's Favourite Confection" in a National Post reader survey.
 In 1985, Mayor Graeme Roberts initiated a contest to find the ultimate Nanaimo bar recipe.
 The recipe submitted by Joyce Hardcastle, a resident of Nanaimo, was unanimously selected by a panel of judges.
 The Nanaimo bar was popularized nationwide after being highlighted as a classic Canadian dessert at Expo 86.

 Recipes for similar desserts are found in various places, under various names, in North America and Europe.
 The designation "Nanaimo bar" is Canadian, and appears in the Canadian Oxford Dictionary, but not in other language or dialect versions.

 An episode from the first season of the competition television show MasterChef Canada features an elimination challenge where competitors made desserts inspired by Nanaimo bars, chosen among three Canadian desserts.

 A 2016 US state dinner in honour of Canadian Prime Minister Justin Trudeau featured Nanaimo bars as the main dessert.
 The elaborate dinner, hosted by then-US President Barack Obama and his wife Michelle Obama, consisted of a blend of American and Canadian dishes.
 The Nanaimo bars were presented on a plate inspired by the Rocky Mountains.

 In April 2019, Canada Post announced the release of a booklet of postage stamps dedicated to Canadian desserts and sweets.
 The booklet of 10 stamps features images of the Nanaimo bar, the butter tart, tarte au sucre (sugar pie), blueberry grunt, and Saskatoon berry pie.
 Canada Post described the stamps as "fun-shaped", and the booklet of stamps resembled a recipe card.
-The image of the Nanaimo bar on the stamp received some criticism for its ratio of "the crumbly base, the custard filling, and the chocolate ganache icing."
+The image of the Nanaimo bar on the stamp received some criticism for its ratio of the three layers.